NEASQC/WP6_QNLP/README.md

 ### Creating a new environment and installing required packages

 #### Python version
-The python version required to run the scripts and notebooks of this repository is Python 3.10.
+The Python version required to run the scripts and notebooks of this repository is Python 3.10.
 Due to the presence of myQLM , only [python.org](https://www.python.org/downloads/macos/) and brew python distributions are supported and `pyenv` won't work.

-[comment]: <> (please use REPOSITORY instead of REPO, this is a formal document)
-[comment]: <> (please replace your numbering/lettering by list numbering based on standard markdown)

 <ol>
 <li>If Python3.10 hasn't been installed (<em><strong>using brew</strong></em>) yet, or Python3.10 has been installed using any other method: